 Three universities have crossed the billion-dollar line: Toronto ($1,673M), UBC ($1,209M), and McGill ($1,002M).

 The top five account for $5,749M.
-The top 10 hold $8,438M.
-The full top 20 totals $12,722M across 20,930 records.
+The top 10 hold $9,038M.
+The full top 20 totals $12,575M across 19,100 records.
 Toggle the chart below to see how the picture changes when you sort by record count or per-record average.

 Switch to record count and the rankings shuffle.
 Toronto still leads (2,220), but Calgary (1,180) and Waterloo (1,139) jump above universities that outrank them in total dollars.
 These are schools winning lots of grants, just smaller ones.

-The per-record averages are where it gets really interesting.
 Saskatchewan averages $1.3M per record.
 Waterloo averages $557K.
 Guelph is at $354K.
 Same ranking, completely different grant profiles.
 Saskatchewan's money comes in a few large checks.
 Waterloo's comes in a steady stream of smaller ones.

 These rankings are cumulative totals built over decades.
 But the landscape underneath them is always shifting.
 Some universities are climbing.
 Others have plateaued.
 Click the legend below to compare trajectories.
-(Try toggling Calgary on -- it has been one of the fastest climbers since 2010.)
+(Try toggling Calgary on.
+It has been one of the fastest climbers since 2010.)

 SSHRC: $1,235M.
 NSERC: $63M.
-Read that again.
-The Social Sciences and Humanities Research Council gave UofT twenty times more than the Natural Sciences and Engineering Research Council.
+In the proactive disclosure data, SSHRC's grants and contributions to UofT are twenty times larger than NSERC's.
 ISED added $110M across just 13 records (those are big infrastructure checks), NRC contributed $47M, and NRCan added $34M.

 This pattern holds across the entire database.
-The biggest grant-maker in the Government of Canada is not a research council.
-It is Employment and Social Development Canada, with 343,794 records.
+Employment and Social Development Canada is the biggest grant-maker in the Government of Canada, with 343,794 records.
 Indigenous Services Canada is second at 148,084.
 NSERC comes third.

 This analysis covers federal grants and contributions from the Government of Canada Transfer Payment Open Data, accessed via the GrantData API.
 It does not include provincial funding, industry contracts, or institutional research income.
 Rankings here may differ from total research income rankings (e.g. Research Infosource) which include all funding sources.